ksnortum/TestContainerInsert/README.md

 Answer
 ------

 *ValueChangeListener* will fire when any change is made, even programmatic.
 The event you need to listen to if you want only user input changes is *onBlur*.
 Also, when you listen to the container, it only fires when the row updates.
 This is why the clicking outside the field fires the VCL event.
 You need to listen to each column, which for a grid is done in a *FieldFactory*.
 This also does away with the need to do reflection in *getIdAndProperty()*.
+See demo code at [https://github.com/ksnortum/TestValueChange](https://github.com/ksnortum/TestValueChange)

 Contact
 -------